apache/geode/PDX-Serialization-Internals.md

 **Work in progress**

-PDX serialization is the preferred serialization format for storing objects in gemfire.
+PDX serialization is the preferred serialization format for storing objects in Geode.
 PDX serialization is designed to serialize data as compactly as possible, while still providing the capability to read individual fields in a serialized object for query processing.
 PDX is also designed for ease of use, backwards and forwards compatibility between different versions of your objects.

 Bruce Schuchardt wrote up a excellent article on using PDX on the pivotal blog: [Data Serialization: How to Run Multiple Big Data Apps on a Single Data Store with GemFire](http://blog.pivotal.io/pivotal/products/data-serialization-how-to-run-multiple-big-data-apps-at-once-with-gemfire).
 In this article, we're going to dive behind the scenes and look at how PDX implements these features.